 First Nation Settlement Trusts establish a fiduciary relationship amongst indigenous communities (First Nations) as the settlors, the trustees of the trust property and the trust’s beneficiaries, typically comprised of a first nation(s) and their peoples.
 Much the same as the indigenous peoples were custodians of their lands and territories for the benefit of future generations, the settlement trust records the fiduciary relationship amongst the indigenous peoples and the settlement funds which have been settled on the trust to compensate for losses in respect of indigenous lands and other damages suffered by indigenous peoples.

-These settlements are typically paid by provincial and/or federal governmental bodies or commercial resource interests in settlement of past, present and future impacts, grievances and claims in respect of impacted aboriginal lands and peoples.
+These settlements are typically paid by provincial and/or federal governmental bodies or commercial resource interests in settlement of past, present and future impacts, grievances and claims in respect of impacted indigenous lands and peoples.
 Rather than transfer such funds to the political bodies of the day, such as an Indian Band represented by Chief and Council, governments and commercial enterprises, as well as First Nation leaders, themselves, are insisting that settlements paid under a particular impact benefit agreement be settled on trusts.
-The purpose of such trust is to form a legacy to benefit those impacted aboriginals alive today as well as future generations of aboriginal peoples.
+The purpose of such trust is to form a legacy to benefit those impacted aboriginals alive today as well as future generations of indigenous peoples.
 Indian Bands with their constant political upheavals every two or three years have in most cases been recognized to be a poor vehicle to manage these settlement funds over the long term.